 - 1 bottle of Sekt (German sparkling wine); or champagne

 - A pinch of fresh sweet woodruff flowers for garnish

 Step One: Infuse your dried sweet woodruff leaves in the Riesling wine for an hour or so.
 You can use fresh herbs, but the flavor and aroma is more intense when dried.
 Some recipes recommend you infuse the herb overnight.
 But if you’re not familiar with the herb’s taste, you may want to start slow.
 We had enough flavor after only an hour when we infused our wine.

-Step 2: After infusing the wine with this fresh-smelling herb for approximately an hour, gather up your ingredients and start mixing.
+Step 2: After infusing the wine with this fresh-smelling herb for approximately an hour, strain the herbs from the drink.
+Then, gather up your ingredients and start mixing.

 Step 3: Pour the infused wine into a glass pitcher.
 Then, add your sparking wine or champagne.
 Bubbles will form immediately, so pour slowly.